 Following selection, POHP recipients are required to submit due diligence items to proceed to a loan closing or End Loan commitment.
-Separate checklists exist for Construction Loans and End Loans and can be found on the POHP page of Minnesota Housing's website.
+Separate checklists exist for Construction Loans and End Loans and can be found on the POHP webpage of Minnesota Housing's website (www.mnhousing.gov Multifamily Rental Partners > Apply for Funding > Deferred Loans > View more information (under Other Deferred Loan Programs).